-Looking for the best football games?
-The beautiful game is one of the biggest global sports, so there are loads of football games available for PlayStation, Xbox, Switch, and PC.
-While playing, these titles also help us learn more about the games we watch – that’s right mum, games are educational.
+What are the best football games?
+The beautiful game is one of the biggest global sports, so there are loads of football games – or soccer games if you’re across the pond – available for PlayStation, Xbox, Switch, and PC.
+The best football games also help us learn more about the games we watch, so next time you’re watching a soccer game with your pals you can show off your extensive knowledge of the classic 4-4-2.

-The Loadout is always searching for the best games to recommend, and our best football games list has taken us across different platforms and playstyles.
-Whether you want broadcast-quality realism in your football game, or a chill, arcade-style kick around when you have 10 minutes spare, we’ve got you covered.
+The Loadout is always searching for the best games to recommend, and our best football games list has taken us across different platforms and playstyles with some of the best PS5 football games, best Xbox football games, and best Nintendo Switch football games.
+Whether you want broadcast-quality realism in your football game, or a chill, arcade-style kick around when you have ten minutes to spare, we’ve got you covered.

 The best football games are: